 D4.
+Transfer applicants minimum credits.
 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-Yes \square No \boxtimes
+Yes \Box No \boxtimes

 D5.
+Requirements for admissions.
 Indicate all items required of transfer students to apply for admission:

 Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript X
+High school transcript х

-College transcript(s) Х
+College transcript(s) х

-Essay or personal statement X
+Essay or personal statement х

-Interview X
+Interview Х

-Standardized test scores X
+Standardized test scores х

-Statement of good standing from prior institution(s) Х
+Statement of good standing from prior institution(s) х

 D6.
+Minimum high school GPA required.
 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): N/A

 D7.
+Minimum College GPA required.
 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): N/A